 Anna has been on the Spirit Horse board of directors since the organization was founded in 2008.

-Watching fearful horses learn to trust humans and become confident, responsive and happy animals is Anna's favorite aspect of her work with the rescue.
+Seeing fearful horses learn to trust humans and become confident, responsive and happy animals is Anna's favorite aspect of her work with the rescue.